Family of Lawrence man killed in New Year’s crash want justice, pray for other victims - NewsBreak

 Lawrence police said Henderson was driving right after midnight.
 He was on West 6th Street near Iowa Street with his girlfriend and her mother in the car.

 Police said the driver of a car came into Henderson’s lane and hit them head-on.
 They are investigating driver impairment as a contributing factor.
 Henderson died at a hospital in Topeka.
-His girlfriend is still in critical condition and her mother is expected to recover.3 dead, several injured in car accidents on snowy Kansas highways
+His girlfriend is still in critical condition, and her mother is expected to recover.Florida man’s deadly, undiagnosed 9-inch blood clot provokes call for ‘wrongful death’ law change

 “We love you.
 We wish you didn’t have to go so soon,” Cardin said,